zran232323/KiloCompile/README.md

 # KiloTrace - KiloCompile Compression Tool
+## THIS VERSION IS IN ALPHA.
+LOTS OF BUGS HERE AND THERE.
 KiloTrace is a modern GUI compression tool that uses the KiloCompile format with built-in security features and malware scanning.

 ## Features